graue/dumbbell/README.md

 ## Status

-Unfinished.
-Needs frame-dropping to maintain consistent speed, scoring, and needs to prevent you from turning around 180° (which would mean instant death with collision detection).
+Playable.
+Could use scoring and probably frame-dropping to maintain consistent speed (or better, some optimization to make it smoother).

 This is one of my first ClojureScript projects, and I emphasized getting it done over code cleanliness.
 The code is no doubt more